 Agile and robust, Tollers are medium-sized dogs: medium in bone, size, and coat length.
 The dog has almond eyes that project an alert expression.

-Tollers are very upbeat athletes who need outlets for their endless vigor: hiking, hunting, camping, and swimming ( which is something they are ideally suited for because of their webbed feet).
+Tollers are very upbeat athletes who need outlets for their endless vigor: hiking, hunting, camping, and swimming (which they are ideally suited for because of their webbed feet).

-Toller’s are smart, handsome, and affectionate canine companions, however, these lovely red tornadoes can only be recommended to people who have enough energy and time to keep them always occupied.
+However, these lovely red tornadoes can only be recommended to people with enough energy and time to keep them always occupied.

 Nutrition

-The Nova Scotia Duck Tolling Retriever, also called toller, would do well on a healthy high equality dog food, whether home-prepared or commercially manufactured under your veterinarian’s supervision and approval.
+The Nova Scotia Duck Tolling Retriever, also called toller, would do well on healthy equality dog food, whether home-prepared or commercially manufactured under your veterinarian’s supervision and approval.

-No matter the diet you choose, it should be appropriate for your dog’s age (senior, adult, or puppy).
+No matter your diet, it should be appropriate for your dog’s age (senior, adult, or puppy).
 Some dogs are prone to getting obese or overweight, so you must watch your dog’s weight level and calorie consumption.

-Treats can be an essential aid when it comes to training your dog, but giving your dog too many of them can lead to obesity.
+Treats can be essential in training your dog, but giving your dog too many can lead to obesity.

-Make sure to learn about which human foods are healthy for dogs, and which foods you should avoid.
+Learn which human foods are healthy for dogs and which foods you should avoid.

 Grooming